erdodwiputra/cyf-curriculum/product-team-roles.md

 2. Communication tools (e.g., Jira, Teams, Slack)
 3. Common challenges and how teams solve them together

-Activity:
+### Activity:
 Each team gets to role-play a different sprint ceremony (sprint planning, sprint review, sprint retrospective).
-- Each participant takes on a team member role and discusses priorities for the week.
+- Sprint planning: Each participant takes on a team member role and discusses priorities for the week.
-- Each participant takes on a team member role and demo to users what is ready to ship within the sprint
+- Sprint review:  Each participant takes on a team member role and demo to users what is ready to ship within the sprint
-- Each participant takes on a team member role and discuss what has been done well and what is room for improvements
+- Sprint retrospective: Each participant takes on a team member role and discuss what has been done well and what is room for improvements

 ## Section 4: **Deep Dive Research & Team Interviews**